synesissoftware/b64/README.md

 #### STLSoft (C++ API-only)

+The C API has no non-standard dependencies.
 The C++ API depends on the STLSoft libraries, version 1.9.111 (or later).
-Version 1.10.1 beta15 (or later) is recommended.
+Version 1.10.1 beta21 (or later) is recommended.

 * [STLSoft 1.9](http://github.com/synesissoftware/STLSoft-1.9/)
 * [STLSoft 1.10](http://github.com/synesissoftware/STLSoft-1.10/) (Recommended)